-We’re excited to bring all that you love about Firefox to Windows 10.
+We’re excited to bring all that you love about Firefox, the web browser, to Windows 10.
 When you upgrade to Windows 10 or get a device that already has it installed, you may be surprised to find that your default browser is set to Microsoft Edge by Windows.
 Microsoft has changed how to set default applications in Windows 10 and to help with the process, we have illustrated below all the steps you need to set or change your default back to your intended choice.

 - When you open Firefox for the first time, you will be asked if you’d like to make it your default browser.
 To do so, click the “Use Firefox as my default browser” button.